Process for Submitting Your Thesis or Dissertation

 Once the final version of your thesis or dissertation has been submitted, you can no longer make revisions.
 This final version becomes the official version of record.

-Step 2: Bring hard copies of the forms and documents discussed in detail below with original signatures to the Office of Graduate Studies & Research, Room 201 in Stetson House by the Final Submission Deadline.
+Step 2: You must submit the forms and documents discussed in detail below to the Office of Graduate Studies & Research, by the posted Final Submission Deadline.

 Institutional Compliance Committee Form [pdf].
 This form is intended to certify your compliance with institutional research protocols.
 Every A&S graduate student must provide an Institutional Compliance Committee form as a separate form—not inserted into the thesis or dissertation—to the OGSR when the final thesis or dissertation is submitted.
 The form must be signed by you and your faculty advisor, certifying that either the research does not require approval by a compliance committee, or the research has been approved by the appropriate W&M compliance committee(s).
 If the research requires such approval, a Compliance Page must be included among the required pages in your thesis or dissertation and must follow the template and page order provided in the Physical Standards.

 Survey of Earned Doctorates for Dissertations Certificate: doctoral candidates must complete this online survey.
 Please visit the Survey of Earned Doctorates website and complete the form electronically.
 You will be asked to provide a variety of demographic information, as well as basic information about your research and field.
 After submitting the survey you will receive a Certificate of Completion via email.
-Print two copies of this certificate: one for your records, and a second copy to submit to the OGSR.
+You must submit a copy of this Certificate of Completion to the OGSR; we suggest you keep a copy for your records.

 information about ordering bound copies